Edited by: Keri Stooksbury

 Want to board at the beginning of general boarding?
 Choose a seat toward the back of the plane.

-Sure, those will cost you a bit of money — but in addition to getting to board in zone 2, you will also have a more comfortable ride for what is usually going to be a several-hour flight.
+Want to get on even before general boarding?
+Choose an Extra Comfort seat.
+Sure, it will cost you a bit of money — but in addition to getting to board in Zone 3, you will also have a more comfortable ride for what is usually going to be a several-hour flight.

 When it comes to family boarding, Hawaiian Airlines is one of the best for young children.
-If you are traveling with a child under 2 years old, you get to pre-board along with other guests needing extra assistance.
+If you are traveling with a child under 2 years old, you get to board ahead of other economy class passengers.

 Unfortunately, once your child hits 2, the policy is much less friendly.
 You won’t have any sort of early boarding with older kids and will just have to board with your assigned boarding group.

-One unique thing about boarding with Hawaiian Airlines is that they allow Pualani Platinum, Pualani Gold, and Premier Club members to have 2 guests board with them in their boarding group; Most airlines only allow elite members to board early.
+One unique thing about boarding with Hawaiian Airlines is that it allows Pualani Platinum, Pualani Gold, and Premier Club members to have 2 guests board with them in their boarding group; Most airlines only allow elite members to board early.

 Flying with Hawaiian Airlines can get you to some amazing destinations, but sadly, flights to Hawaii, the South Pacific, and Asia are often quite expensive.

-That’s where your miles come in handy.
+That’s where your miles with Hawaiian Airlines HawaiianMiles loyalty program can come in handy.
 There’s nothing better than seeing an expensive flight, but knowing that you can use your miles instead and just pay a little bit for taxes.

-There are several great ways to earn lots of HawaiianMiles, but perhaps the quickest and easiest is with their co-branded credit cards.
-Hawaiian Airlines partners with Barclays to promote both a personal and a business version of their credit card.
+There are several great ways to earn lots of HawaiianMiles, but perhaps the quickest and easiest is with its co-branded credit cards.
+Hawaiian Airlines partners with Barclays to promote both a personal and a business version of its credit card.

 If you qualify for both the personal and business Hawaiian Airlines credit cards, you will be well on your way to an award flight to paradise!